HIV/AIDS Fact Sheet

 CIRM funds many projects seeking to better understand HIV/AIDS and to translate those discoveries into new therapies.

-HIV, or the human immunodeficiency virus, is a virus that infects cells of the immune system, undermining the body’s ability to fight disease.
+HIV, or the human immunodeficiency virus, is a virus that infects cells of the immune system, undermining the body’s ability to fight infection and disease.
 Eventually infection can lead to symptoms of AIDS (Acquired Immune Deficiency Syndrome), which includes susceptibility to infections, cancers and other diseases, and eventually causes death.
-The CDC estimated that in 2010, more than 1.148 million people in the U.S. were infected with HIV.
+According to the CDC, more than 1.1 million people in the U.S. are infected with HIV at this moment.

 Stem cell approaches to treating people with HIV primarily involve replacing the person’s immune system with one that the virus can’t infect.
 Hope that this approach could work were boosted in late 2010 when scientists reported that Timothy Ray Brown, also known as the "Berlin Patient”, had effectively had his HIV “cured”.
 As part of a treatment for leukemia, Brown had received a bone marrow transplant that came from a donor whose cells were resistant to HIV infection.